The Church of Jesus Christ of Latter-day Saints: Modern times

 Completed in 1974, the Washington D.C.
 Temple was the first built in the eastern half of the United States since 1846.

 During the 20th century, the church grew substantially and became an international organization.
 In 2000, the church reported over 60,000 missionaries and global church membership stood at just over 11 million.
 Nominal worldwide membership surpassed 16 million in 2018.
 Slightly under half of church membership lives within the U.S. Academics have called the denomination a Restorationist church, a new religious movement, and a potential world religion.

-The church has become a strong proponent of the nuclear family and at times played a prominent role in political matters, including opposition to MX Peacekeeper missile bases in Utah and Nevada, the Equal Rights Amendment, legalized gambling, same-sex marriage, and physician-assisted death.
+The church has become a strong proponent of the nuclear family.
+At times, it has also played a prominent role in political matters; examples include opposition to MX Peacekeeper missile bases in Utah and Nevada, the Equal Rights Amendment, legalized gambling, same-sex marriage, and physician-assisted death.

 A number of official changes have taken place to the organization during the modern era.
 In 1978, the church reversed its previous policy of excluding Black men of African descent from the priesthood, which had been in place since 1852; members of all races can now be ordained to the priesthood.
 Also, since the early 1900s, the church has instituted a Priesthood Correlation Program to centralize church operations and bring them under a hierarchy of priesthood leaders.
-During the Great Depression, the church also began operating a church welfare system, and it has conducted humanitarian efforts in cooperation with other religious organizations such as Catholic Relief Services, as well as secular organizations like Care International.
+During the Great Depression, the church also began operating a church welfare system; it has also conducted humanitarian efforts in cooperation with other religious organizations such as Catholic Relief Services, as well as secular organizations like Care International.
 From 1913 to 2020 the church was a major sponsor of Scouting programs for boys, particularly in the United States.
-The LDS Church was the largest chartered organization in the Boy Scouts of America, but in 2020, the church ended its relationship with the BSA and began an alternate, religion-centered youth program, which replaced all other youth programs.
+The LDS Church was the largest chartered organization in the Boy Scouts of America.
+However, in 2020, the church ended its relationship with the BSA and began an alternate, religion-centered youth program, which replaced all other youth programs.

 During the second half of the 20th century and early 21st, the church has responded to various challenges to its doctrine and authority.
 Challenges have included rising secularization, challenges to the correctness of the translation of the Book of Abraham, and primary documents forged by Mark Hofmann purporting to contradict important aspects of official early church history.
-The church and its members have also experienced prejudice and violence, including a shooting in Grand Blanc, Michigan on September 28, 2025, that left four members dead.
+The church and its members have also experienced prejudice and violence, including a shooting in Grand Blanc, Michigan, on September 28, 2025, that left four members dead.